jeffery-martin/financial-analytics-hub/projects/saas-kpi-dashboard/README.md

 - Familiarity with **pricing strategies** by plan tier and user count
 - Insight into **product usage telemetry**, feature adoption, and support effectiveness

+> **Note:** This project uses a snowflake schema to fully represent relationships across revenue, usage, and support.
+In a production BI setting, this could be refactored into a star schema for optimization.

 ---

 ## 📊 Dataset Structure